-The cuisine here is firmly rooted in the northwestern provinces of Italy -- notably the two titans of that region's gastronomy, Piedmont and Lombardy.
-And it's cooked up by Nicola and Fabrizio Carro, identical 30-year-old Piedmontese twins who possess all the right notions about what constitutes good eating.
+The cuisine here is firmly rooted in the two titans of the gastronomy in the northwestern provinces of Italy: Piedmont and Lombardy.
 To wit: exquisitely delicious, fontina-fluffed ravioli drizzled with butter and white truffle oil.
 And tenderly braised veal with cipollini onions melted in vermouth.
-And luscious lasagna featuring spinach pasta lightly layered with beef ragout, mozzarella cheese, and only a touch of tomato sauce -- as identical to lasagna found in Milan as Fabrizio is to Nicola.
-Co-owner and Monferrato vintner Nicola Schön has assembled Quattro's expensive, all-Italian, 300-bottle wine list, which includes vibrant varietals from Molise and other relatively unplumbed regions, as well as superior selections from his own Colle Manora vineyard.
+And luscious lasagna featuring spinach pasta lightly layered with beef ragout, mozzarella cheese, and only a touch of tomato sauce.
+Quattro's expensive, all-Italian, 300-bottle wine list includes vibrant varietals from Molise and other relatively unplumbed regions, as well as superior selections from a Colle Manora vineyard.
 A variety of Italy's regional cheeses is also offered.
-Quattro is committed to authentically re-creating rustic Italian cuisine and does so at a reasonable price -- pastas run from $17 to $19, most entrées $22 to $27.
-You're going to have to make reservations well in advance for this popular newcomer.
+Quattro is committed to authentically re-creating rustic Italian cuisine and does so at a reasonable price.Read our full review.